ruby/www.ruby-lang.org/en/community/ruby-core/index.md

 ### Improving Ruby, Patch by Patch
 {: #patching-ruby}

-The core team maintains [a bug tracker][10] for submitting patches and bug reports to Matz and the gang.
+The core team maintains an [issue tracker][10] for submitting patches and bug reports to Matz and the gang.
 These reports also get submitted to the [Ruby-Core mailing list](/en/community/mailing-lists/) for discussion, so you can be sure your request won’t go unnoticed.
 You can